KikiBerg/pp5-ecommerce/README.md

 ![screenshot](documentation/readme/existing-feat/sesp-feat-005.png)

 > **Free shipping banner**
-- Below the main Navigation bar there is an info banner about the cost limit upon which the shipping on seed orders is for free.
+- Below the main Navigation bar there is an info banner about the cost limit, beyond which the shipping on seed orders is for free.

 ![screenshot](documentation/readme/existing-feat/sesp-feat-007.png)